-- Visit http://tplinkmodem.net, and log in with your TP-Link ID and the password you set for the router. - 2.
+- Visit http://tplinkmodem.net, and log in with your TP-Link ID or the password you set for the router. - 2.
 Go to Advanced > Wireless > WPS page.

 - 3. Click Start WPS on the page. - 4.
-Press the WPS button of the client device directly.

-- 5. The WPS LED of the router flashes for about 2 minutes during the WPS process. - 6.
-When the WPS LED is on, the client device has successfully connected to the modem router.
+Press the WPS button of the client device directly. - 5.
+The router's Wireless LED flashes quickly for about 2 minutes during the WPS process. - 6.
+When the Wireless LED is on, the client device has successfully connected to the modem router.